Westall UFO: Reports

-On Wednesday, 6 April 1966, students and a teacher from Westall High School (now Westall Secondary College) reported seeing a flying object.
+On Wednesday, 6 April 1966, students and a teacher from Westall High School (Note: subsequently renamed: Westall Secondary College) reported seeing a flying object.
 It was described as round with a domed top, and white, grey, or silver in colour.
 According to the students, the object descended behind a row of trees and into the Grange, an open area south of the school.
 Some accounts describe the object as being pursued by five unidentified aircraft.
 Shaun Matthews was on vacation at the Grange and reported seeing an object with a slight purple hue and about twice the size of a family car.

 Some witnesses reported seeing the object take off after landing, and some reported seeing it hover rather than land.
 When students walked to the Grange after the sighting, some reported a landing site, but the details varied between reports.
 Students variously described a circle of grass as burnt, "boiled" or pressed down.
 One student interviewed by a local newspaper described a vague circular area flattened by the wind.
 Students also reported varying numbers of circles from one to three.
 On 9 April 1966, air force personnel and UFO enthusiasts visited the field but reported nothing of interest.
 The landowner burned the field to discourage people from entering the property.

 Explanations

-Australian newspaper The Age described it at the time as a weather balloon: "Object Perhaps Balloon – An unidentified flying object seen over the Clayton-Moorabbin area yesterday morning might have been a weather balloon.
+The following day, an article in Melbourne newspaper The Age downplayed the incident.

+Object Perhaps Balloon – An unidentified flying object seen over the Clayton-Moorabbin area yesterday morning might have been a weather balloon.
 Hundreds of children and a number of teachers at Westall School, Clayton, watched the object during morning break.
-The Weather Bureau released a balloon at Laverton at 8:30 am and the westerly wind blowing at the time could have moved it into the area where the sighting was reported".
-The newspaper also said a number of small aeroplanes circled around it.
+The Weather Bureau released a balloon at Laverton at 8:30 am and the westerly wind blowing at the time could have moved it into the area where the sighting was reported.The newspaper also said a number of small aeroplanes circled around it.
 However, a check later showed that no commercial, private or RAAF pilots had reported anything unusual in the area.

 According to Keith Basterfield, a runaway balloon from the HIBAL high-altitude balloon project used to monitor radiation levels after British nuclear tests at Maralinga is a likely explanation.
 Basterfield located documents in the National Archives and former Department of Supply indicating a test balloon launched from Mildura may have been blown off course "and came down in Clayton South in a paddock near Westall High School, alarming and baffling hundreds of eyewitnesses, including teachers and students".
 Basterfield said that HIBAL balloons had a white silver appearance and featured a parachute and gas tube trailing from the top, which is consistent with witness descriptions of the object.
 There were also reports that after the incident, "men in suits" cautioned witnesses not to discuss details of the secret government exercise.